datstartup/ubuntuopenbox/_posts/2019-11-14-parse-Gmail-for-attachments.md

   - parse email
 ---

-## My only focus is to parse my Gmail for .epub files (for my ebook converter server) and sort it to proper folder.
+## My only focus is to parse my Gmail for .epub files (for my ebook converter server) and sort them to a folder.
 You can use it for any other file format.

 I needs: